 He’s got a lot of mouths to feed!
 Kody Brown is the patriarch of the polygamous Brown family, as fans of TLC’s hit reality TV series Sister Wives know.
-Kody has four wives — Meri Brown, Janelle Brown, Christine Brown and Robyn Brown — and 18 children, which means the 50-year-old had four mortgages, four sets of household bills, four adults and tons of children to provide for.
+Kody has three wives — Meri Brown, Janelle Brown and Robyn Brown after his fourth wife, Christine Brown, announced her split from her husband of 27 years in November 2021.
+Among the family, there are 18 children, which means the 50-year-old had more than one mortgage, multiple sets of household bills and a lot of children for whom to provide.
 So, what exactly does Kody do for a living?
 Keep scrolling for info about Kody’s occupation and how he makes enough money to support his family.

-When we first met the Browns in 2010, Kody and his wives Janelle, 50, and Meri, 48, were all working — though Meri lost her job soon after.
+When we first met the Browns in 2010, Kody and his wives Janelle and Meri were all working — though Meri lost her job soon after.
 Kody was never clear about what he did for a living, though he’d make mention of some sort of online ad sales work.
 Before that, Kody was the president of Das Hundhaus Firearms and Accessories, according to E!
 News.
-It appears that he’s no longer involved in any of those previous jobs, and instead, the family has been living off their earnings from the TLC reality series.
+It appears that he’s no longer involved in any of those previous jobs and instead quit his job to focus on building the family’s brand.

-Things only got worse in 2014, when Robyn’s son Dayton got in a serious ATV accident that resulted in a major medical bill.
-Because of Kody’s reported six-figure debt, they were unable to pay the hospital, and a lien was put on their home until the debt was settled a year later.
-By 2015, it seemed like their finances were under control.
-But now, with the family renting four separate homes in Flagstaff, Arizona while they waited for their four Las Vegas homes to sell, it looks like their finances may be put under strain again.
+In 2014, Robyn’s son Dayton got in a serious ATV accident that resulted in a major medical bill.
+Because of Kody’s reported six-figure debt, they were unable to pay the hospital, and a lien was reportedly put on their home until the debt was settled a year later.
+In June 2020, Christine asked fans to purchase her LuLaRoe clothing in order to pay for her daughter Ysabel’s $50,000 scoliosis surgery.

 For access to all our exclusive celebrity videos and interviews – Subscribe on YouTube!